PLEASE NOTE THIS SESSION WILL HAVE AN EARLY START

 Malu Gatto is Associate Professor of Latin American Politics at the Institute of the Americas at University College London (UCL), where she also serves as Deputy Head of Department and Vice-Dean for Advancement & Alumni for the Faculty of Social and Historical Sciences.
 Her work explores questions about political behaviour, representation, policymaking, and gender and politics with a regional focus on Latin America, especially Brazil, and has been published in various outlets, including Comparative Political Studies, the British Journal of Political Science, Party Politics and Politics & Gender.
 She is the author of Resistance to Gender Quotas in Latin America, published in 2025 by Oxford University Press.
 She has a DPhil from the University of Oxford and has previously been a postdoctoral researcher at the University of Zurich, a Visiting Fellow at the Kellogg Institute for International Studies at the University of Notre Dame, and a Global Fellow at the Woodrow Wilson Center for International Scholars.

-Saul Tourinho Leal is a preeminent Brazilian constitutional lawyer, who has also advised the Constitutional Court of South Africa and the Supreme Court of Israel.
+Saul Tourinho Leal is a leading Brazilian constitutional lawyer, who has also advised the Constitutional Court of South Africa and the Supreme Court of Israel.
 He holds a PhD in Constitutional Law from The Humboldt University of Berlin.